Report finds 25% of Ohioans suffering mental health issues before pandemic, didn’t seek treatment - NewsBreak

 The Latest:

-- Police Say Man Accused Of Killing 5 At Wisconsin Parade Had Lengthy Police Record [WATCH]

-- Iman Shumpert Details Teyana Taylor’s Tips That Ultimately Led To Him Winning The 30th Season Of ‘Dancing With The Stars’

-Report finds 25% of Ohioans suffering mental health issues before pandemic, didn’t seek treatment was originally published on mycolumbusmagic.com
+- Report finds 25% of Ohioans suffering mental health issues before pandemic, didn’t seek treatment